 The CSUN Marine Biology area emphasizes ecological approaches, and hands-on field and laboratory experiences.
 Field trips are an integral part of all marine courses and regularly include trips aboard the university's research vessel to the California Channel Islands, and excursions to the southern and central California coast.
 The Marine Biology area takes full advantage of CSUN's proximity to a diversity of nearshore, warm-temperate, marine environments located on the southern California coast, within a short driving distance from campus, including rocky intertidal, sand and mudflat communities, and kelp forest habitats.

 Field Biology Semesters are a highlight of the biology program and include a Marine Biology Semester conducted at Catalina Island off the coast of Southern California.
 Classes include Marine Biology, Marine Invertebrate Zoology, Marine Phycology, Ecology of Marine Fishes, Marine Biological Processes and opportunities for undergraduate and graduate student independent research.

 The graduate program offers a Master of Science in Biology degree that is individually tailored to each students' research interests.
-The Marine Biology graduate program is particularly strong in preparing students for advanced academic careers, private sector and governmental agency jobs.
+The Marine Biology area is particularly strong in preparing graduate students for advanced academic careers, private sector and governmental agency jobs.
 Many graduate students publish their thesis research in leading peer-reviewed journals.
 Interested students should contact a faculty member within their area of interest.